faniabdullah/bangkit-final-project/Machine Learning Development/Trial Model/readme.md

 # Trial Model of Skin Cancer Detection:

+Here is the trial model of our Skin Cancer Detection by using Deep Learning.
+In this folder, we put all of the model that we have try

 There is 4 Method for Classification with using same datasets but with different processing of the datasets, here is the source of the datasets <br>

 - Source Datasets: <br>